A recent article in Harvard Business Review caught my attention. “Strategy Making in Turbulent Times,…

 In the life of the church there are cycles.
 According to Aubrey Malphurs in Advanced Strategist Planning—A New Model for Church and Ministry Leaders, “Like people, churches have a life cycle.
 In general, a church is born and over time it grows.
 Eventually, it reaches a plateau.
 If nothing is done to move it off the plateau, it begins to decline.
 If nothing interrupts the decline, it will die.”

 We are focused on churches growing, not declining or dying.
-A balance between the generations is necessary and can be challenging.
-With a Deep Dive, we brainstorm with leadership, representation from all the generations, evaluate the information and then offer a customized approach to forward momentum.
+A balance between the generations is necessary and can be challenging and yet so critical as we seek to invite people in from an everchanging culture.
+With a Deep Dive, we focus on the present state of the church.
+We brainstorm with leadership and representation from all the generations, evaluate the information and then offer a customized approach to forward momentum.
 We like to see the future life and growth for the church looking through a lens well beyond the present shoreline.